bal-sm/repo-for-learning/systems/programming/python/Python_Crash_Course_Learning/Chapter_3/README.md

 Them:
 > You’ll find `len()` useful when you need to identify the number of aliens that still need to be shot down in a game, determine the amount of data you have to manage in a visualization, or figure out the number of registered users on a website, among other tasks.

+Them, a note:
+> Python counts the items in a list starting with one, so you shouldn’t run into any off-by-one errors when determining the length of a list.

 ...